 Moreton Island, also known as Mulgumpin, is one of Australia’s most underrated adventure destinations.
 It’s the third largest sand island in the world and only a 90-minute ferry from Brisbane.

-It’s the Moreton Island camping guide I wish I had and it includes the best campsites, costs, how to book them, and when to go.
+I’m now sharing all my insider tips in this detailed guide on how to plan the perfect camping trip to Moreton Island.
+It’s the guide I wish I had and includes the best campsites, fees, how to book them, and when to go.

 Where to go camping on Moreton Island

-- Open fires are permitted at all camping zones (unless fire bans are in place).
+- Open fires are permitted at Camping Zones only (unless fire bans are in place).

-- If you stay in a camping zone with no toilet facilities, you can still use the facilities at other campgrounds.
+- If you stay in a Camping Zone (no toilets), you can still use the facilities at other campgrounds.

 - The campsites on the west side of the island (facing Brisbane) offer the best sunset views.